bluehat/air/air_notes.md

 * Not everybody can wear masks.
 Some small children, some pets, and some other respiratory-damaged individuals do not have strong enough lungs to draw new filter into the mask and push old air out.
 * In this case, an option is to focus more on handling air quality within a room.
+* If you are not worried about anything other than particulates, standard N95's are a fantastic choice and also very effective against COVID.
+  * [Here are some](https://www.homedepot.com/p/3M-9205-N95-Aura-Particulate-Disposable-Respirator-Foldable-10-Pack-9205P-10-DC/316909322) that have a reasonable supply chain and which are available for same-day curbside pickup in most areas of the country.
+  * [Here is a broader selection](https://www.projectn95.org/collections/respirators/) from a more trustworthy supply chain than Amazon with shipping.

 ### Filters
 * Masks are only as good as the seal on your face.